Secure Your Visa To Dream Country

 Before the interview, you need to collect all of the necessary documents.

-Though the US Embassy in Dhaka doesn’t normally ask for any document except your passport, you should still be prepared if they want to see them.
+Though the US Embassy in Dhaka doesn’t normally ask for any documents except your passport, you should still be prepared if they want to see them.

 The document might include a visa photo (if your uploaded photo is more than 6 months old), proof of financial resources (bank statements, asset details, tax documents), proof of ties to your home country (employment letter/ trade license), civil documents (marriage certificate/ birth certificate of babies, etc), and property documents, etc.